 “Have you been there all night?!”

-Let’s just pause and let me make this clear: No, I was not suicidal.
-I was desperate.
+I said "Help me, please.
+Don’t make me hurt myself to prove to you I need help!”
+(Let’s just pause and let me make this clear: I was not suicidal.
+I was desperate).

-Thank heaven Chuck took me at my word, and we went to Urgent Care.
-I then spoke to a psychiatrist who suggested I go to the hospital for further study.
-Yes, I said.
-I’ll do anything to try to understand what’s happening to me.
+Thank heaven Chuck took me at my word, turned around and came home to drive me to Urgent Care.
+There I "spoke" to a psychiatrist who suggested I go to the hospital for further study.

-These people didn’t appear to be having their brains fixed.
+This was where I was coming to have someone look at my brain and help me?
+These people didn’t appear to be having their brains evaluated and fixed.
 They looked like they were having their brains permanently fixed in one position.

-The rest of the day is a vague memory, now – beginning with the crying jag and ending that afternoon, when my husband came to see me, and I told him, “I don’t belong here.
+The rest of the day is a vague memory that ended in the afternoon when my husband came to see me.
+Right away I told him, “I don’t belong here.
+I know I don't belong here.
 I want to go home.
 Right now.”

 My poor husband.